jesshewitt/haywire-cafe/docs/index.md

 ![The Phantom Tollbooth](./images/inspiration/tumblr_oxf2keO01U1rsovmko1_r1_1280.jpg)

 ### Process
-My creative process is often more one of discovery and intuitive curation than direct control.
+My creative process often involves an element of discovery and intuitive curation.
 I've co-written a generative art app that I sometimes use to find that beginning direction.
 I'll randomize its settings and look for interesting output, which I will then develop and refine.

 Haywire Café was conceived in this way, and then replicated in standalone form and fine-tuned.